view from the inside of a glass igloo in finland looking at the northern lights

 Photo Credit: Northern Lights Village

-There is also an outdoor jacuzzi you can sit into watch the lights.
-The sauna and the jacuzzi can both be rented for private use.
+There is also an outdoor jacuzzi you can sit in, in order to watch the lights.
+Note that the sauna and the jacuzzi can both be rented for private use.

 Check reviews, photos, and availability at Northern Lights Village here!